breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 2. **Ask Why?** There is only so much we can say, we need you to raise your concerns privately immediately the moment you start double-guessing our methods, we do everything for a reason and I'm confident that we are going to be able to explain "the why".

-3. **Humble yourself:** There are lots of smart students that have successfully completed the course following the method, some of them work at Google, Amazon, and other globally recognized companies.
+3. **Humble yourself:** There are lots of smart students that have completed the course following the method, some of them work at Google, Amazon, and other globally recognized companies.
 Please be humble enough to try and follow the course as it is.
 You can talk to us if you have any ideas for improvements; we are also humble enough to be open and try something new that might work.

 #### Wall #3: Inactivity 😴